DangerKlippers/danger-klipper/docs/MPC.md

 control: mpc
 heater_power:
 #   Nameplate heater power in watts.

-#   Note that for a PTC, a non-linear heater, MPC may not work
+#   Note that for a PTC, a non-linear heater, MPC may not work optimally due
-#   optimally due to the change in power output relative to temperature
+#   to the change in power output relative to temperature for this style of
-#   for this style of heater.
-Setting heater_power to the power
+#   heater.
+Setting heater_power to the power output at the expected printing
-#   output at the expected printing temperature is reccomended.
+#   temperature is recommended.
 cooling_fan: fan
 #   This is the fan that is cooling extruded filament and the hotend.
 #   cooling_fan is supported for [heater_bed] but accurate performance has
-#   not been verifed.
+#   not been verified.
 #   Specifying "fan" will automatically use the part cooling fan.
-#   Bed fans could be used for the [heater_bed]
+#   Bed fans could be used for the [heater_bed] by specifying
-#   by specifying <fan_generic BedFans> for example.
+#   <fan_generic BedFans> for example.
 #ambient_temp_sensor: <temperature_sensor sensor_name>
 #   Optional.
 If this is not given MPC will estimate this parameter
 #   (reccomended).
-#   It can use any sensor but it should be a temperature sensor
+#   It can use any sensor, but it should be a temperature sensor in proximity
-#   in proximity to the hotend or measuring the ambient air surrounding
+#   to the hotend or measuring the ambient air surrounding the hotend such as
-#   the hotend such as a chamber sensor.
+#   a chamber sensor.
-#   This is used for initial state temperature and calibration but
+#   This is used for initial state temperature and calibration but not for
-#   not for actual control.
+#   actual control.
 #   Example sensor: temperature_sensor beacon_coil
 ```

 ## Filament Feed Forward Configuration

 MPC can look forward to changes in extrusion rates which could require more or less heat input to maintain target temperatures.
-This substantially improves the accuracy and responsiveness of the model.
-Thusly specifying these parameters is highly reccomended for best performance.
-Note that filament feed forward is not enabled by default unless the density and heat capacity are specified.
+This substantially improves the accuracy and responsiveness of the model during printing.

 These should only be set under [extruder] and are not valid for [heater_bed].

 ```
 #filament_diameter: 1.75
 #   (mm)
-#filament_density: 0.0
+#filament_density: 1.2
-#   (g/mm^2)
+#   1.2 (g/mm^3) is the default to cover a wide range of standard
-#   An initial setting of 1.20 is reccomended as a starting value.
+#   materials including ABS, ASA, PLA, PETG.
-#filament_heat_capacity: 0.0
+#filament_heat_capacity: 1.8
-#   (J/g/K)
+#   1.8 (J/g/K) is the default to cover a wide range of standard
-#   A initial setting of 1.8 is reccomended as a starting value.
+#   materials including ABS, ASA, PLA, PETG.
 ```

 Filament feed forward parameters can be set, for the printer session, via the command line or custom G-Code with the following command.